-- J. T. Young Chairman - D. Neave (Independent non-executive director) - E. Rosser (SRA nominated non-executive director appointed 1 June 2020) - M. Draisey (SRA nominated non-executive director retired 31 May 2020) - T. Fothergill (TLS nominated non-executive director)
+- J. T. Young Chairman - D. Neave (Independent non-executive director) - E. Rosser (SRA nominated non-executive director) - T. Fothergill (TLS nominated non-executive director)

 Company Secretary - Andrew Darby

 PURPOSE AND PRINCIPAL ACTIVITIES OF THE FUND

 The Solicitors Indemnity Fund is a statutory fund established in 1987 governed by the Solicitors' Indemnity Rules 1987 as amended from time to time.
 The Rules are presently made under sections 37, 79 and 80 of the Solicitors Act 1974, section 9 of the Administration of Justice Act 1985, and paragraph 19 of Schedule 11 of the Legal Services Act 2007, with the approval of the Legal Services Board under paragraph 19 of Schedule 4 to the Legal Services Act 2007.
 The Rules are now also known as the SRA Indemnity Rules.